Aircloak/aircloak/user_guides/source/installation.md

 #### Table sample rate (only for MongoDb)

-For MongoDb database, every table is initially scanned to determine the table schema.
-This can take a long time for larger tables, which might lead to increased cloak startup times.
+For MongoDb databases, every collection is initially scanned to determine the collection schema.
+This can take a long time for larger collections, which might lead to increased cloak startup times.
 You can instruct the cloak to analyze only a fraction of the data in the MongoDb collection by providing the `sample_rate` option:

 ```
 "tables": {